tyler-technologies-oss/forge-build-tools/README.md

 and performing tasks related to, but not limited to, code transpilation, bundling, file system access, packaging repositories, installing/templating files... etc.

+This library is primarily used to build the Forge Web Component libraries within the [Forge CLI](https://github.com/tyler-technologies-oss/forge-cli).

 ## Usage

 ```shell